eschilb/tiy_assignments/day_22/user_stories.md

 ### Use Case

 1. Navigates to site.
-2. Already logged in when the page loads
+2. Already logged in when the page loads so adds new course
 3. Selects the placement test and takes the test to figure out where he should begin.
 4. Will click out of lessons that do no interest him or are irrelevant to the needs of travel.
 5. Scrolls through lessons to see if he can find the appropriate lessons.
 6. Navigates to discussion page to thumb through forum topics related to the country he's going to visit.
 7. Finds a thread and posts with other site users.

+### Testing

+1. A/B Test make the placement test more prominent (before basics button) and offer up a different icon instead of an institution
+2. A/B test discussion and immersion - add blinking cursor to search
+3. A/B test - remove icons from lesson buttons and use text only

 # Uma the Business Executive